Written by Annika Olsson / August 9, 2019

 Me, Emmy and the dogs did it last weekend.
 How fun!

-The first time I came in contact with this was when I was on military exercise and sat hidden in a dense larch plant.
-Suddenly, I saw a civilian man pushing through the narrow vegetation just beside me.
+The first time I came in contact with this was when I was in military training and was hiding in a dense larch plantation.
+Suddenly I saw a civilian man pushing through the thick vegetation right next to me.